uber/h3-java/docs/library-build.md

 1. Compiles the Java sources and generates a header file for the JNI-specific native functions.
 2. Downloads the sources for the H3 library.
 The version number set in the H3-Java project is used.
-3. Builds the native H3-Java library, which includes the H3 library and the JNI-specific functions.
+3. Builds the native H3-Java library for the current platform, which includes the H3 library and the JNI-specific functions.
+4. Builds the native H3-Java library using dockcross for supported platforms.
-4. Copies this library into the resources of the built JAR.
+5. Copies all built library files into the resources of the built JAR.

 ## Making changes